 Imagine a centre for retirees that comprises a kindergarten—reducing isolation among the elderly while providing childcare support for young families that would allow young parents to work and possibly encourage them to have more children.

-Many integrated solutions are available in the country if depopulation is considered in an integrated way.
-Photo: Jodi Hilton / UNDP
+Many integrated solutions are available in the country if depopulation is considered inan integrated way.
+Photo: UNDP/Jodi Hilton

 We are now designing a fund, in partnership with others, to help us operationalize a portfolio of integrated solutions to tackle depopulation, at entry points identified by our Accelerator Lab.